jarrodmillman/pose-stats/description.md

 ###

-The `ISLP` open-source Python package is written to accompany an introductory text on statistical learning and Python (*Introduction to Statistical Learning with Python* \cite{james2023introduction}), closely following the examples in its hugely successful `R` version.
+The `ISLP` open-source Python package is written to accompany an introductory text on statistical learning and Python (*An Introduction to Statistical Learning: with Applications in Python* \cite{james2023introduction}), closely following the examples in its hugely successful `R` version.
 Besides just providing labs, it provides Pythonic design matrix building, a simple implementation of Bayesian Additive Regression Trees and object oriented stepwise model selection.
 Planned development include extending the `pygam` package,